Together (2021 TV film): Production

 Together was officially announced on 13 May 2021, when a "first look" image was released revealing that James McAvoy and Sharon Horgan would star in the film, set during the COVID-19 pandemic, as a couple re-evaluating their relationship.
 On joining the cast, McAvoy said the decision was a "no brainer".
 In a statement, Horgan said that "everyone who got involved in this film had no intention of doing a COVID drama but then we read Dennis' script and changed our minds".

-In an interview, Kelly said that he originally wrote the screenplay for a theatrical release but was encouraged by Daldry and producer Sonia Friedman to make it for television.
+The film was directed by Stephen Daldry and Justin Martin.
+In an interview, Kelly said that he originally wrote the screenplay for a theatrical release but was encouraged by Stephen Daldry and producer Sonia Friedman to make it for television.
 On challenges that appeared while writing, he said that he "wrote it from a very personal viewpoint" based around his experiences during the pandemic.
 In writing about those experiences, he said:

 The character of Artie was originally never going to appear in the film and according to Kelly, the first draft of the script was completed between April and May 2020 and was rewritten several times to create a connection between the characters and the viewer.
 Principal photography for Together took place for ten days during the pandemic, from 21 April to 5 May 2021, in Kensal Rise, London.
 As the entire feature takes place in a single setting, filming was quickly completed under COVID-19 protocols in one house, with Horgan describing it as a "beautifully stressful experience".
 In June 2021, McAvoy said the film does not contain a political message but instead "examines our lives".